blbadger/blbadger.github.io/memory-models.md

 Thus the large-dimensional oracle memory embeddings contain more input information than causal model embeddings and untrained models, but still only exhibit retention of a fraction of the total information in the input.
 Recall previous results showing that that this relatively low-information embedding results in better next token prediction than a frozen high-information autoencoder embedding when paired with a causal decoder.
 As the decoder is fed all previous tokens at each forward pass, this suggests that a small amount of input information is necessary to provide next token information when paried with this previous token information.

-How much information exactly does this memory model encoder embedding contain?
+How much information does this memory model encoder embedding contain compared to its capacity in terms of bits per byted?
 After training our decoder, we have a BPB compression of

 $$
 \mathtt{BPB} = (L_t/L_b) \Bbb L / \ln(2) = (1/3.92) * 4.93 / \ln(2) \approx 1.81